Last updated on April 19, 2026

 - Tolerates low light

-- Prefers bright, indirect light for faster growth and stronger colors.
+- Prefers soft natural light for faster growth and stronger colors.

 - Avoid placing it in direct afternoon sunlight, which can scorch the leaves.
 Knowing the ideal light conditions for snake plants helps you choose the right spot and avoid harsh afternoon sunlight that may scorch the leaves.

-For Plant Lovers who want a deeper understanding of low-light environments and how plants adapt to them, my Low Light Plant Guide covers everything from light levels to proper placement.”
+For Plant Lovers who want a deeper understanding of low-light environments and how plants adapt to them, low light plant guide for beginners covers everything from light levels to proper placement.”

 Soil and Potting Mix